The elliptic maximal function: Introduction

 Compared with the local smoothing estimate for the 2-d wave operator $f\mapsto \mathcal{U}^0_\pm f(\cdot,t,t)$, the estimates \eqref{2para-s} and \eqref{3para-s} have additional smoothing of order up to $1/p$ and $2/p$, respectively, which results from averages in $s,t$; and $s,t$, and $\theta$.
-The smoothing orders in \eqref{2para-s} and \eqref{3para-s} are sharp (see Section \ref{remarks}) in that \eqref{2para-s}, \eqref{3para-s} fail if $\alpha<1/2-3/p$, $\alpha<1/2-4/p$, respectively.
-However, there is no reason to believe that so are the ranges of $p$ where \eqref{2para-s} and \eqref{3para-s} hold true.
+The smoothing orders in \eqref{2para-s} and \eqref{3para-s} are sharp (see Section \ref{remarks}) in that \eqref{2para-s} and \eqref{3para-s} fail if $\alpha<1/2-3/p$ and $\alpha<1/2-4/p$, respectively.
+The ranges of $p$ for which \eqref{2para-s} and \eqref{3para-s} hold are actually determined by our use of the decoupling inequalities (see Theorem \ref{BDGcone} and \ref{var decoupling}).
+However, there is no reason to believe that those ranges of $p$ are optimal.
 It is clear that the condition $\supp a(x,\cdot)\cap \Delta=\emptyset$ is necessary for \eqref{3para-s} to hold with all $\alpha>1/2-4/p$.
-Indeed, when $t$ get close to $s$, the ellipse $\mathbb E_{t,s}^\theta$ becomes close to the circle $\mathbb E_{s,s}^\theta$, which is invariant under rotation, so that average in $\theta$ does not yield in any further regularity gain.
+Indeed, when $t$ get close to $s$, the ellipse $\mathbb E_{t,s}^\theta$ becomes close to the circle $\mathbb E_{s,s}^\theta$, which is invariant under rotation, so that average in $\theta$ does not yield any further regularity gain.

-An immediate consequence of the estimate \eqref{2para-s} is that the two-parameter averaging operator $f\mapsto a (f\ast \dsi)$ is bounded from $L^p$ to $L^p_{\alpha}$ for $\alpha<3/p$.
-From these Sobolev estimates, following the argument in \cite{HKLO}, one can obtain results regarding dimensions of unions of ellipses.
+An immediate consequence of the estimate \eqref{2para-s} is that the two-parameter averaging operator $f\mapsto a (f\ast \dsi)$ is bounded from $L^p_{x,t,s}$ to $L^p_{\alpha}$ for $\alpha<3/p$.
+From those estimates with $p\neq \infty$, following the argument in \cite{HKLO}, one can also obtain results regarding dimensions of unions of ellipses.

+In \cite{LL}, the first and the second authors studied 2-parameter local smoothing estimates for averages over tori, $t\mathbb S^1\times s\mathbb S^1$ while $t,s$ are contained in a compact set.
+As a consequence, they completely characterized $L^p$--$L^q$ estimates for the associated 2-parameter maximal function.
+Their results were obtained by making use of the (one-parameter) sharp local smoothing estimate for the 2-d wave operator (\cite{GWZ}).
+The main geometric observation was that a torus can essentially be regarded as a product of two circles.
+This idea becomes more transparent if one considers the 2-parameter propagator

+which constitutes the major part of the averaging operators.
+Roughly speaking, by comparing size of $\sqrt{\eta_1^2+\eta_2^2}$ and $|\eta_3|$ in the frequency side, one can break the phase function into two independent ones with respect to two parameters, $t,s$, so that the sharp 1-parameter local smoothing estimate (see Lemma \ref{lem:locals} below) can be applied by fixing some variables.

+In contrast, the multiparameter averages considered in this article do not exhibit such nice properties.
+Neither of the phase functions of the operators $\mathcal{U}_{\pm}^{0}$, $\mathcal{U}_{\pm}^{\theta}$ is linear in $(x,t,s)$, $(x,t,s,\theta)$, respectively.
+Moreover, it is highly unlikely that one can obtain the sharp local smoothing estimates for $\mathcal{U}_{\pm}^{\theta}$ and $\mathcal{U}_{\pm}^{0}$ by making use of those for 1-parameter operators.
+This compels us to consider the muliti-parameter local smoothing from a more genuine perspective.